7 Tips for Property Managers to Improve Resident Communication

+Remember when you could greet business associates with a handshake, see facial expressions behind the masks, and hug Grandma and Grandpa with impunity (instead of engaging in the rather unsatisfying COVID elbow bump)?
+The pandemic has left most of us hungering for more meaningful social encounters.
 The good news is that there are plenty of ways to make human connections, though they’ll require some extra creativity.
-If you’re a property manager trying to find ways to reach out to your residents, we’d like to help with a few suggestions.
+If you’re a property manager trying to find ways to increase resident communication, we’d like to help with a few suggestions.
 Here are our top seven tips to help you engage with your tenants while complying with social distancing guidelines.

 Maybe you were planning to have an ice cream social or potluck for your residents that got rained on by coronavirus.
 Never fear!
 There are still ways to share goodies and facilitate a fun experience.
 Set up a table topped with packaged edible treats (i.e., individually wrapped muffins or cookies from the local bakery) or a small, non-food gift.

-[Your Property’s] Got Talent.
 Host a virtual talent show so that residents can see what others have to offer.
 Hype it up on your social media platform, encouraging residents to submit a brief recording of a performance.
 You may be surprised at the hidden talents that emerge.
 String the video recordings together and show them via Zoom or Google Meet (or other comparable forum).
 Enable the polling feature to enable residents to vote on their favorite performances.

 If people are living in apartments or dorms, a little patch of land and a chance to grow something can do their heart good.
 If you have space to start a community garden, now’s a great time.
 People working from home might appreciate the chance to get out in the sun, soak up some Vitamin D, and try their hand at a new hobby.

-Guest lecturer.
 Poll your residents to see what skills they have to offer.
 Encourage them to make a 15-minute recording of themselves sharing knowledge or teaching some useful skill.
 Then, offer live or pre-recorded lectures for viewing.
 If one of your tenants is a hair stylist, he or she could offer a brief tutorial on cutting hair and then entertain questions from the audience (through video conferencing).
 CPAs could offer a Q&A as tax season approaches.
 A nurse could teach a brief course on basic first aid.
 Put out the call and enjoy seeing what skill sets reside in your properties.